Filters

 I’m using basic smoke alarms.
 Why would I switch?

-How many First Alert Wireless Interconnect Alarms can I link together?
+How many First Alert Interconnect Alarms can I link together?

-Will I have whole home coverage using wireless interconnect alarms?
+Will I have whole home coverage using interconnect alarms?

 When the words whole home coverage are used, we tend to focus all of our attention on smoke and fire detection.
 Setting up interconnected smoke alarms is an excellent way of achieving this, but is it really home coverage?
 The First Alert brand excels in delivering protection on multiple fronts and one of those is dealing directly with the silent killer, carbon monoxide.
 First Alert Interconnected Combination Alarms are capable of identifying the dual threats of smoke and carbon monoxide.
 The same precision technology of identifying the location of detected carbon monoxide is on display here.
 You’ll know exactly when, where and which danger is present when using First Alert Interconnected Combination Detectors.